Santa Maria del Camí

-Santa Maria del Camí (/ca/) is a municipality in the Comarca of Raiguer on Majorca, one of the Balearic Islands, Spain.
+Santa Maria del Camí (/ca-ES-IB/, /ca-ES-IB/) is a municipality in the Comarca of Raiguer on Mallorca, one of the Balearic Islands, Spain.
 It is located about 17km north east of the island's capital, Palma de Mallorca.
 Santa Maria del Camí was an important stop along the Camí Reial, which linked Palma with Inca and other towns in the region.
 This heritage is visible in the town's medieval architecture and the preserved stone streets.
 The central square, Plaça de la Vila, is a focal point with buildings dating back to the 17th century, including the historic Town Hall and the Santa Maria Church, a landmark established in the 13th century.